-Every spring our gardeners tell us they want to expand their perennial gardens to offer new colors and plants to make it fresh.
-For those of us that work in the Perennial department it’s no different.
+Every spring our gardeners tell us they want to expand their perennial gardens to offer new colors and plants to make them fresh.
+For those of us that work in the Perennial department, it’s no different.
 We are always on the lookout for something different or even ‘new to us’.
-Here are a few Perennials that we think are a must have in the garden to give you season long color and interest.
+Here are a few Perennials that we think are a must-have in the garden to give you season-long color and interest.

 Silene – Early spring bloom of pink on low mounding thick green leaves.
 Cut back by half after the first flush of flowers wanes in June, to encourage repeat blooming.
 Attractive to butterflies

 Panicum ‘Northwind’- Wow!
 An unequivocally upright steel blue panicum. !
 Wide, thick leaf blades a golden yellow color in the fall, topped in September with attractive narrow plumes.

 Veronica Venice Blue – Gorgeous blue spikes of color late spring to mid-summer.
 Features large, deep blue flowers in spring over bright green, toothy leaves.
 Benefits from a good hard trim after flowers are finished, in order to maintain a nice tight habit.

 Standing Ovation Little Bluestem- A warm-season grass that does well in poor, dry soils.
 Spikey bluish-green stems and leaves transition to a sizzling display of oranges, reds, yellows, and purplish-browns in the autumn.
 Also provides winter interest before cutting back in early spring to make way for new growth.

 Oenothera Fireworks- Deep bronze foliage and red stems are contrasted by red buds opening to canary yellow blooms in June.
 The individual flowers may not last for more than a day or two, but they open in succession leaving the plant in continuous bloom.
 Burgundy rosettes in winter.